DominikN/docs_new/docs/manuals/core2mini.md

 To use CORE2mini hardware from the cloud, you need to provide the Internet connection for CORE2mini.

-This can be done thanks to cheap Wi-Fi module, such as ESP32, as well as a Linux computer (e.g. RaspberryPi).
-All depends on your application.
-In most cases ESP32 is sufficient, but in some cases more computing power and andvanced onboard libraries (e.g. ROS - Robotic Operating System) are necessary.
-This section will help you to choose the configuration you need.
+This can be done thanks to cheap Wi-Fi module, such as ESP32 which is sufficient in most cases.
+In certain uses more computing power and andvanced onboard libraries (e.g. ROS - Robotic Operating System) are necessary CORE2 can be connected with a Linux computer (e.g. RaspberryPi).
+When working with Linux, cloud connection is not available, it can be flashed with offline tools like [MBED framework](/tutorials/mbed/1-enviroment-configuration/).

-By now you know 2 basic ways to connect CORE2mini to the Internet, ESP32 adapter or a Raspberry Pi computer.
-In the future other options will be available.

 ### Connecting CORE2mini to the cloud ###